BrentPease1/pease-lab/content/publication/Lasky et al - 2021 - Candid Critters Cit Sci/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *Citizen Science: Theory and Practice*
+publication: In *Citizen Science Theory and Practice*
-publication_short: In *Citizen Science: Theory and Practice*
+publication_short: In *Citizen Science Theory and Practice*

 abstract: